tegowski/scDARTHEKcells/README.md

 --soloStrand Unstranded
 ```
 ###**Using Seurat to perform QC and eliminate low quality cells**
+The output files will be in a directory $WORKDIR/aligned/$STEMSolo.out/Gene/filtered.
 Move the output files from STARsolo (barcodes.tsv, features.tsv,matrix.mtx) to a new directory $WORKDIR/Data so that there are subdirectories for each batch that was run for the genome alignment ($WORKDIR/Data/WT1/, $WORKDIR/Data/WT2/, $WORKDIR/Data/WT3/, etc.).
 Then open an R session and run the "1_SeuratQCandcellfiltering.R" script.
 This will take all the files, create a Seurat Object, perform basic QC and generate graphs.
 THen it filter cells based on several criteria: at least 1,000,000 reads, at least 9,000 genes, a log10genes/reads ratio of 0.58, less than 10% mitochondrial RNAs.
 Then it will generate the QC graphs on the filtered dataset.

 ###Using Bullseye to identify m<sup>6</sup> methylation
 *Please see https://github.com/mflamand/Bullseye for instructions on installation of Bullseye*